-Home Helpers® is all about helping seniors and differently-abled men and women.
+Home Helpers® is all about helping seniors and those with disabilities, illness, or recovering from injury or surgery.
 This is especially true for unique cases where dementia, Alzheimer’s, Parkinson’s, and other conditions require specialized care.
 Many of our exceptional caregivers are certified in Alzheimer’s and dementia care through the National Certification Board for Alzheimer & Dementia Care (NCBAC); as well as being highly trained in Parkinson’s care.

 If a Home Helpers® experienced, compassionate caregiver can provide specialized care for your senior loved one suffering from dementia, Alzheimer’s, or Parkinson’s, we offer a FREE consultation to assess specific needs and determine ways we can help in Making Life Easier™ for you and your family.
 330.892.9329

 Home Helpers® Canton, OH, is Veteran-owned and operated.
 We are honored to have received the Home Care Pulse – Best of Home Care® Provider of Choice Award, the Shooting Star Award (2011), and multiple Platinum awards for the superior level of care we provide.
 We are Certified Senior Advisors and members of the Home Care Association of America, Alzheimer’s Association, International Franchise Association, and we were ranked in the Top 500 Franchises by Entrepreneur Magazine in 2019.